smatechnologies/ibm-i-agent-docs/docs/events-utilities/captured-data-response-rules.md

 #### LSAM Event Commands and OpCon Property Tokens

 The response command line supports execution of LSAM Event commands, just like any other IBM i command.
 But Event commands have additional support.
 The function key <**F9**> can be used to select from a list of available Event commands and then to have their keyword fields automatically prompted.
-When an Event command is placed into the response command line, and only for Event commands, the LSAM programs will support embedded OpCon/xps property (variable) tokens.
+When an Event command is placed into the response command line, and only for Event commands, the LSAM programs will support embedded OpCon property (variable) tokens.

-The feature of including OpCon/xps property tokens in an LSAM Event command is described in complete detail in the topic about Message Management.
+The feature of including OpCon property tokens in an LSAM Event command is described in complete detail in the topic about Message Management.
 Look for references to the Event command line of the Message Management Parameter screen.
-In that topic there is a complete table of the specific OpCon/xps property (variable) token values that can be supported directly by the LSAM itself, if a certain syntax is used.
-In general, any OpCon/xps property token could be used because the LSAM passes along the Event command string with the OpCon/xps property tokens in tact, signaling the OpCon/xps server programs to translate the tokens into the values that are stored in the OpCon/xps database.
+In that topic there is a complete table of the specific OpCon property (variable) token values that can be supported directly by the LSAM itself, if a certain syntax is used.
+In general, any OpCon property token could be used because the LSAM passes along the Event command string with the OpCon property tokens in tact, signaling the OpCon server programs to translate the tokens into the values that are stored in the OpCon database.

 ## Display Captured Data Log